tschaban/SONOFF-BASIC-firmware/README.md

 **Work in progress - not ready for productive release yet, although core functions are working**

 **Status of implementation:**
-* firmware update over the network - **works, not tested**
+* firmware update over the network - **done**
-* sonoff configuration by the browser - **done, partially tested, additional options might be added**
+* sonoff configuration by the browser - **done**
-* possibility to connect sensor ds18b20 with automatic detection - **in progress**
+* possibility to connect sensor ds18b20 with automatic detection - **to do**
-* relay controlled by MQTT messages - **done, tested - be aware that format of MQTT message may change**
+* relay controlled by MQTT messages - **done**
-* temperature published by MQTT broker - **done, tested - be aware that format of MQTT message may change**
+* temperature published by MQTT broker - **to do**
-* relay controlled manually by sonoff button - **done, unit tested**
+* relay controlled manually by sonoff button - **done**

 **Hints**
 * 1 short button press toggles the relay
-* 3-4 sec. button press toggles device mode: configuration mode or switch mode
+* during first start it goes to configuration mode automatically
 * if there is no WiFi and/or MQTT Broker configured device will go automatically to configuration mode

+**Device configuraton**
+There are two options to configure Sonoff by the browser
+* accessing configuration page over your WiFI network or
+* connecting directly to Sonoff when it's working in Access Point Mode

+Access Point is the only option if WiFi has not been configured yet.
+Once the WiFi is configured you can choose from above to options.
+Usually Access Point mode is used only for a first time while installing the device.
+Once WiFi, MQTT is entered easier option to configure Sonoff is by just connecting to it via browser.
+You have to know IP address of your Sonoff.

+Going to configuration modes:
+* Mode 1: Configuring by connecting to Sonoff Access Point: press Sonoff button until led start blinking fast
+* Mode 2: Configuring by connecting to Sonoff IP Address : press Sonoff button for 3-7 sec.
+LED will turn on and after few seconds it will start blinking fast.

+If the device is in Access Point mode
+* find SONOFF_XXXXXX Wifi network
-* in order configure device via browser: find SONOFF_xxxxxx WiFi network - connect to it (no password needed) and then open http://192.168.5.1 in your browser
+* connect to it, no password needed
+* open http://192.168.5.1 in your browser

+If the device is in configuration mode 2 (above)
+* enter IP address of Sonoff in your browser - you can find it in your WiFi ruter

+To exit configuration mode
+* press Sonoff button for 3-7 sec or
+* click Exit link in Sonoff Configuration panel

 **What is possible to configure via browser at the moment**
 * WiFi access